 In your rewarding career as an occupational therapist (OT), you will help people get back to doing the activities that give their lives meaning.
 With a wide range of occupational therapy specialties, job opportunities span a variety of work environments.
-And it’s a thriving profession, with 16% growth projected from 2019 to 2029. ((Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, “Occupational Therapists,” last modified Sept.
-1, 2020: https://www.bls.gov/ooh/healthcare/occupational-therapists.htm))
+It’s a thriving profession, with 11% growth projected from 2023 to 2033.1

-When you interview for your first OT position, you will need to describe your education, clinical experience, and skills.
-Interviews can be nerve-wracking, so it’s important to prepare well.
-In this article, we walk you through common occupational therapy job interview questions, and we offer tips to help you answer them with confidence.
-And for those who are applying to entry-level graduate programs in OT, we’ve included questions that admissions staff might ask in the interview.
+When interviewing for your first occupational therapy (OT) position, you will describe your education, clinical experience and skills.
+Occupational therapy interview questions can be nerve-wracking, so it’s important to prepare well.
+Let’s review common occupational therapy job interview questions and tips to help you answer them with confidence.
+For those applying to entry-level graduate programs, we’ve included OT interview questions that admissions staff might ask in the interview.*

 How to Prepare for Your OT Interview

-Whether you are applying for a job position, promotion, or pursuing a degree program, preparation is key.
-Be sure to ask about the interview format—will it be one-on-one or panel style?
+Whether you are applying for a job position or promotion or are pursuing a degree program, preparation is key.
+Ask about the interview format—will it be one-on-one or panel style?
 This will give you an idea of the conversational structure.
-Consider making a list of key points to express during your interview.
+Consider making a list of key points when faced with occupational therapy school interview questions.

 Although occupational therapists work with patients across a range of demographics and conditions, focus on the qualities and skills you have that best align with the patients you would serve in this position.
-Ask a friend or colleague to role-play interview questions and answers with you.
-Performing a mock interview beforehand can help you relax and practice answering the questions with clear, strong responses.
+Ask a friend or colleague to role-play occupational therapy interview questions and answers with you.
+Performing a mock interview beforehand can help you relax and practice answering the occupational therapist interview questions with clear, strong responses.

-While most job interviews consist of standard questions about character and work ethic, it’s a good idea to research the types of questions you might encounter for OT positions.
-Here are the most common questions to expect in an OT job interview, plus sample answers and tips for talking points.
+While most job interviews consist of standard questions about character and work ethic, it’s a good idea to research common occupational therapy interview questions you might encounter for OT positions.
+Here are the most common interview questions for occupational therapist jobs, sample answers and tips for talking points.

 1. Why are you interested in pursuing a career in OT?

-Your interviewer will most likely ask this question to determine your level of seriousness and commitment to this particular position.
+You will likely be asked occupational therapy interview questions like this to determine your seriousness and commitment to this position.
 An OT candidate may ultimately envision a creative career in the industry and may see the immediate position as just a stepping stone.

 When answering, explain what you most enjoy about occupational therapy and describe the emotional connection that draws you to the field.
-Recount an experience that shows your desire to help others—one that also showcases the skills, knowledge, and professionalism you bring to the role.
+Recount an experience that shows your desire to help others—one that showcases the skills, knowledge and professionalism you bring to the role.

 2. What qualities and skills do you possess that will make you a good occupational therapist?

-Since you probably will have listed your skills on your resume and cover letter, managers will ask this question to gain more insight.
+Since you probably will have listed your skills on your resume and cover letter, managers will ask OT interview questions like this to gain more insight.
 A good rule of thumb is to tailor your response to the requirements in the job description.
+You might describe the unique strengths or skills you offer for this role, as well as areas where you anticipate needing additional support or development.

-For example, if you would be working with people with disabilities, you might share an experience in which you improvised an assistive device for a patient.
+For example, if you were working with people with disabilities, you might share an experience when you improvised an assistive device for a patient.
 This would show the hiring manager your creative problem-solving abilities.
-Or if your clients will be children, you might share an experience that showcases your capacity to communicate with and engage young people.
+Or if your clients are children, you might share an experience that showcases your capacity to communicate with and engage young people.

-Once you’re hired, you will represent your employer.
+Once you’re hired, you will represent your employer, so it’s not unusual to get occupational therapist interview questions like this.
 First, reassure the hiring manager that you will follow the facility’s training and guidelines.
+You might share how you would advocate for the value of occupational therapy, including how you would approach the conversation and effectively communicate your message.

 Then, try to frame your response in positive terms.
 Explain how you would handle the situation, such as: